hantdev/mitras/apidocs/openapi/README.md

-# Athena OpenAPI Specification
+# Mitras OpenAPI Specification

-This folder contains an OpenAPI specifications for Athena API.
+This folder contains an OpenAPI specifications for Mitras API.